 For many travellers planning a holiday to New Zealand, there is one key question: “Should I visit the North Island or the South Island?”
 It’s a tricky one to answer, because each island offers a very different experience to visitors.
 The North and South Island have their own unique personalities and offerings.
 So, the ideal solution would be to do both.
 We understand however that for many travellers this isn’t always possible.
 Due to time and/or budget constraints, there is often the need to be more selective.
 So, where is the best place to start with your decision-making?
 It can feel like an overwhelming process, especially if you aren’t that familiar with New Zealand as a country.
 This blog gives you the top questions you should ask yourself during the planning process, so you can create the best possible itinerary for visiting.

-Question 1: How much time do you have for travelling New Zealand?
+Question 1: How much time have you put aside for visiting New Zealand?

-Question 3: Locations – where in the North & South Island do you want to base yourself?
+Question 3: Where in the North or South Island do you want to base yourself?

 Now that you have a better grasp on what you want to do and see, it’s time to get serious on locations.
 How long do you want to spend in each place?
 What do you want to fit into each day?
 How much driving do you want to do?
 As we’ve said, it’s very tempting to plan a holiday with every minute scheduled into the calendar.
 But no flexibility is no fun for anyone!